 Enjoying the Galapagos by island hopping puts many options for active days exploring on the table.
 Day trips can take you to uninhabited islands, secluded beaches, high vistas of volcanoes, and secluded islets where sea turtles, penguins, sea lions, and rays swim alongside while snorkeling.
 Here are a few highlights to kick start your list of things to include.

 • Snorkeling at Los Tuneles, Take a Trip to Las Tintoreras, and Hike Volcan Sierra Negra on Isabela Los Tuneles is located on the western shore of Isabela, an hour boat ride from Puerto Villamil.
-It’s a network of lava bridges and sparking clear pools where giant sea turtles, white-tipped reef sharks, and sea lions vie for the attention in the water and blue-footed boobies are at arm’s length on land.
+It’s a network of lava bridges and sparkling clear pools where giant sea turtles, white-tipped reef sharks, and sea lions vie for the attention in the water and blue-footed boobies are at arm’s length on land.

 • Surf, Kayak, and Bike on Santa Cruz, San Cristobal, and Isabela Islands Surfing the waters of Tortuga Bay on Santa Cruz and Manglecito Beach on San Cristobal is a fun experience hanging ten alongside sea lions riding the waves.
 For more advanced surfers, La Carola and Loberia beaches on San Cristobal have more challenging waves.

 Kayaking around Tortuga Bay on Santa Cruz lets you explore the shoreline away from the areas that you find on land.
 Paddling around gives you a front row seat to the creatures that call the mangroves home; including turtles, flamingos, and rays.

 On San Cristobal, kayaking around Kicker Rock and Isla Lobos lets you explore iconic sites where hammerhead sharks inhabit the deep waters.
-On Isabela, you can rent kayaks to explore Tangus Cove, only accessible by water and a historic site where pirates once hid out after pillaging Spanish ships.
+On Isabela, you can rent kayaks to explore Tagus Cove, only accessible by water and a historic site where pirates once hid out after pillaging Spanish ships.

 • Day Trips to Uninhabited Islands Any trip through the Galapagos should include visits to the uninhabited islands that people have explored for centuries.
-Bartolome Island offers a surreal lava landscape overlooking Pinnacle Rock, where swimming with penguins is a favorite moment of many.
+Bartholomew Island offers a surreal lava landscape overlooking Pinnacle Rock, where swimming with penguins is a favorite moment of many.
 Seymour Island is home to colonies of blue-footed boobies and frigates.
-Santa Fe has one of the largest sea lion colonies in the islands, and birdwatchers have a field day checking endemic sea birds off of their list.
+Santa Fe has one of the largest sea lion colonies in the islands, and birdwatchers have a field day checking endemic seabirds off of their list.

 Hotel Silberstein is a good choice for those who want a comfortable hotel in the center of Puerto Ayora on Santa Cruz.
 It is a stone’s throw away from the coast, and close to Tortuga Bay and the Charles Darwin Research Center.
 Amenities include a pool, and the Aqua Restaurant; serving a medley of seafood and traditional dishes from its talented kitchen.
-The hotel’s social areas make it a great fit for those who want to meet fellow travellers.
+The hotel’s social areas make it a great fit for those who want to meet fellow travelers.

 Another hotel for those looking for comfort and a social scene to meet others, Hotel Miconia on San Cristobal Island gives you seaside views, meals at the on-site restaurant.
 The menu includes ceviche, pasta dishes, sandwiches, seafood, and international meat and chicken plates.
 Amenities include a pool, gym, and Jacuzzi.

-Wooden House on Isabela Island is a cozy Bed and Breakfast that knows what travellers look for when island hopping.
+Wooden House on Isabela Island is a cozy Bed and Breakfast that knows what travelers look for when island hopping.
 Amenities include the use of bicycles and snorkeling gear, an onsite restaurant that offers an A La Carte menu with seafood dishes and snacks, and private or shared shuttles around Isabela and the islands.

-The Galapagos Safari Camp pulls out all the stops for those looking to spurge on an elegant, all-inclusive adventure that includes day tours to uninhabited islands.
-The camp’s location in the highlands offers privacy, luxury, and a classic safari experience in the archipelago.
+The Galapagos Safari Camp pulls out all the stops for those looking to splurge on an elegant, all-inclusive adventure that includes day tours to uninhabited islands.
+The camp’s location in the highlands offers privacy, luxury, and classic safari experience in the archipelago.
 Tented cabins and gourmet, tapas-inspired, four-course meals make it an adventure unlike others in the islands.